The Gerrymandering Project does nonpartisan analysis to understand and eliminate partisan gerrymandering at a state-by-state level.

 State Reports

-We will prepare reports that include demonstration maps, as well as statistical and legal analyses to help good-government groups craft lasting reform strategies.
+We prepare reports that include demonstration maps, as well as statistical and legal analyses to help good-government groups craft lasting reform strategies.

 Improved Communication